bhnord/activities/README.md

 **03/22 11:00AM - 03/22 03:00PM @ Metropolitan Waterworks Museum**
 Join us at the Metropolitan Waterworks Museum on Saturday, March 22nd from 11am to 3pm to help us celebrate World Water Day with some special hands-on activities inspired by this year's theme: Glacier Preservation.
 <a href="https://waterworksmuseum.org/events/world-water-day-at-the-waterworks/" target="_blank">info link</a>

-### Bar Moxy then GO PARTY at ICON!
-FREE!

-**03/21 09:00PM - 03/22 02:00AM @ Bar Moxy**
-These events are designed so people that actually want to come out, drink, party, and make new friends in Boston can, while mitigating some cost along the way.
-<a href="https://www.meetup.com/fuckitimsocial/events/306773529" target="_blank">info link</a>

 ### Mush Love: Mushroom Beverage Tasting Event with House of Seven